Quick, name one of the many interesting cities in the Czech Republic!

 More Info: For more information on this gorgeous spa town read our article on visiting Karlovy Vary.

-Castles, caves and chocolate.
-The 35,000 person town of Tabor offers plenty of ground to cover and is one of the biggest towns in the southern of Czech Republic.
+What can inquisitive visitors find in Tabor?
+Castles, caves and chocolate, for starters.
+Don’t be fooled by size!
+There is plenty of ground to cover in the 35,000 person town of Tabor.
 Established as a military camp in 1420 by Hussite refugees, today’s Tabor is a welcoming and charming maze of narrow streets and sights like Kotnov Castle and Chýnov Cave.

 - Castle Kotnov